 The treatment of venous disease has undergone a revolutionary transformation with addition of duplex ultrasound.
 Ultrasound Guided Foam Sclerotherapy is a highly specialized procedure for treating deeper varicose veins that are not visible from the surface of the skin.
 This procedure is quick, safe, and effective.

 A sclerosant solution is mixed with air to create a foam consistency, called microfoam.
-Using a small needle, under ultrasound guidance, the foam is injection into the abnormal vein.
-The foam pushes the blood out of the way and allows the foam to touch the lining of the vessel.
-This triggers an inflammatory response causing the vein to close.
+Using a small needle, under ultrasound guidance, the foam is injected into the abnormal vein.
+The foam pushes the blood out of the way, allowing the foam to touch the lining of the vessel.
+This triggers an inflammatory response ultimately causing the vein to close.
 Over time, the veins dissolve and disappear as the body gradually absorbs them.

 This non-surgical treatment option is an in-office procedure that takes approximately 20 minutes.
-Most patients experience mild discomfort as expected with a small needle.
+Most patients experience mild discomfort.
 Immediately after, we will apply a class II, 30 – 40 mmHg medical compression stocking to be worn for 1 week.
-Before leaving we will schedule a follow-up ultrasound appointment for one week post treatment to ensure success.
+A follow-up ultrasound appointment will be scheduled one week post injection, to evaluate the treated vein.

-UGFS shows an 85% success rate.
+Depending on the vein treated, UGFS may have a success rate as high as 85% at 1 week.
 Re-treatment may be required depending on size of vein being treated, anatomical positioning of vein, compression fit and compliance.
-Once the main source of reflux has been successfully treated, you may require many more sessions of sclerotherapy (without ultrasound).
+Once the main source of reflux in the truncal veins have been successfully closed, you may still require more sessions of sclerotherapy (without ultrasound).
 Upon successful vein closure of all affected veins, patients can expect relief of symptoms caused by venous disease.

-You should not have any air travel planned for at least 3 weeks after your treatment.
+Avoid any air travel or long road trips for at least 3 weeks post treatment.
 You are encouraged to improve lifestyle factors to aid in the prevention of the progression of venous disease.